Greeks: Classical

-In any case, Alexander's toppling of the Achaemenid Empire, after his victories at the battles of the Granicus, Issus and Gaugamela, and his advance as far as modern-day Pakistan and Tajikistan, provided an important outlet for Greek culture, via the creation of colonies and trade routes along the way.
+Alexander's toppling of the Achaemenid Empire, after his victories at the battles of the Granicus, Issus and Gaugamela, and his advance as far as modern-day Pakistan and Tajikistan, provided an important outlet for Greek culture, via the creation of colonies and trade routes along the way.
 While the Alexandrian empire did not survive its creator's death intact, the cultural implications of the spread of Hellenism across much of the Middle East and Asia were to prove long lived as Greek became the lingua franca, a position it retained even in Roman times.
 Many Greeks settled in Hellenistic cities like Alexandria, Antioch and Seleucia.

 Hellenistic

 The Hellenistic civilization was the next period of Greek civilization, the beginnings of which are usually placed at Alexander's death.
 This Hellenistic age, so called because it saw the partial Hellenization of many non-Greek cultures, extending all the way into India and Bactria, both of which maintained Greek cultures and governments for centuries.
 The end is often placed around conquest of Egypt by Rome in 30 BC, although the Indo-Greek kingdoms lasted for a few more decades.

 This age saw the Greeks move towards larger cities and a reduction in the importance of the city-state.
 These larger cities were parts of the still larger Kingdoms of the Diadochi.
 Greeks, however, remained aware of their past, chiefly through the study of the works of Homer and the classical authors.
 An important factor in maintaining Greek identity was contact with barbarian (non-Greek) peoples, which was deepened in the new cosmopolitan environment of the multi-ethnic Hellenistic kingdoms.
 This led to a strong desire among Greeks to organize the transmission of the Hellenic paideia to the next generation.
 Greek science, technology and mathematics are generally considered to have reached their peak during the Hellenistic period.

 In the Indo-Greek and Greco-Bactrian kingdoms, Greco-Buddhism was spreading and Greek missionaries would play an important role in propagating it to China.
 Further east, the Greeks of Alexandria Eschate became known to the Chinese people as the Dayuan.